Cryptizens/cryptorun-back/readme.md

 ### Oracle (Strava connection)
 The Oracle in charge of connecting with Strava runs on AWS Lambda with a Python 2.7 runtime.

+### Test Oracle
+A exceedingly simple dummy Oracle for the Truffle test suite.
+This Lambda has the same interface as the real Oracle, but the status that it returns can easily be switched as it is read from an environment variable.
+We use the aws-cli to directly update this environment variable during the tests, to fake the evolution of the challenge status.

 ## Testing the smart contract

 We use Truffle to perform all tests.
 Once you're done with the below setup, just run `truffle test test/cryptoRun.js` and enjoy the show.